 NOTE: All advanced-standing students, regardless of part-time or full-time status, are required to attend an intensive 4-week summer "bridge" program at the start of their program.
 This "bridge" program is full-time and students will have to attend classes during weekday daytime hours.
 See MSW Advanced Standing Program Format & Schedule for details.

-To be eligible—Students applying for the advanced standing program must have graduated, within the last five years, from a U.S. baccalaureate program in social work or social welfare accredited by the CSWE or a Canadian bachelors level social work program accredited by CASSW (CASWE).
-Candidates must also have a grade of at least 3.0 in each required BSW/BASW course or a 3.5 cumulative GPA or higher in the required courses.
-Students with social work degrees outside of the U.S. and Canada may be interested in seeking International Degree Recognition and Evaluation Service, and may apply for Advanced Standing if the degree is determined to be consistent with CSWE requirements.
+To be eligible—Students applying for an advanced standing program must have graduated from a U.S. baccalaureate program in social work or social welfare accredited by the CSWE or a Canadian bachelors level social work program accredited by CASSW (CASWE).
+This is a strict requirement and there are no exceptions; professional experience or related degrees do not qualify.
+Students who have a BSW/BASW degree from a social work program outside of the U.S. may have their degree evaluated by the International Social Work Degree Recognition and Evaluation Service, and may apply for Advanced Standing if the degree is determined to be consistent with CSWE requirements.